Justin Bieber's rumoured Coachella set is everything we've been waiting for

-Coachella is just days away, and as wardrobes across the globe become awash with unsightly hues of purple and snapbacks, there's only one thing on our mind: Justin Bieber.
+Coachella is finally here, and as wardrobes across the globe become awash with unsightly hues of purple and snapbacks, there's only one thing on our mind: Justin Bieber.

 The set times are out, and the 32-year-old is headlining the the main stage of the festival on Saturday (11 April) - marking his first proper comeback four years after abandoning his tour in 2022.